nativelycloud/terraform-aws-ssm-bastion-fargate/README.md

 - Supports all TCP port forwarding use cases through AWS SSM Session Manager
 - Auto-healing if the bastion task fails or if there are underlying infrastructure issues
 - Customizable CPU and memory allocation for the Fargate task
-- Optionally assign a public IP to the bastion task if you don't have a NAT gateway or SSM & ECR VPC endpoints
+- Optionally assign a public IP to the bastion task if you don't have a NAT gateway or ECR, SSM & SSM Messages VPC endpoints
 - Optionally run multiple concurrent instances of the bastion task for high availability

 ### Comparisons